kettanaito/react-advanced-form/docs/general/faq.md

 ### Do my custom fields need to use `context`?
 No, never use context in your applications.

 You need not to access any context in order to implement beautiful custom fields.
-Use a native `createField`</code>` high-order component to get all the necessary props of the field you are about to style.
+Use a native `createField` high-order component to get all the necessary props of the field you are about to style.

 ### Should all my fields be uncontrolled?
 *You* are in charge of what is controlled and what is not.
 By default, React Advanced Form will handle all state changes behind the scenes, since in most scenarios controlling the fields by yourself is an overkill.
 You are being provided plenty of hooks and methods to make your impementation lighter, and strive towards *stateless* forms.